hbarajas/loadsmart_sre/README.md

-# loadsmart_sre
+# LoadSmart_SRE Challange

+- Project Description

-Project to Create a CloudFormation Stack to execute a Flask API
+Project to Create a CloudFormation Stack that will execute a Flask API
  - EC2 Instance
  - Load Balancer
  - Docker Container